Team-Seaways/Smart_Personal_Task_Manager/README.md

 # 📁 Documents — Smart Personal Task Manager (SPTM)

-This branch contains the official documentation for the **Smart Personal Task Manager (SPTM)** project, developed for the **CSE443 – Object Oriented Analysis and Designt** course.
+This branch contains the official documentation for the **Smart Personal Task Manager (SPTM)** project, developed for the **CSE443 – Object Oriented Analysis and Design** course.

 ---